suncoast-devs/handbook/assignments/api-intro.md

 - [ ] For one response, show a screenshot with the "Header" tab displayed.
 - [ ] For this response, find a few headers and describe what they do.
 NOTE: If the header starts with `X-` it is a _custom_ header and likely is documented by your API.
-Other headers are more standard and can be more easily google searched.
+Other headers are more standard and can be google searched.

 ## Adventure Mode

 Read the documentation on this API: https://one-list-api.herokuapp.com/

-Choose an access token for yourself equal to your first and last name.
+Choose your access token from your first and last name.
 For example `jane-doe` or `ron-swanson`.

 - [ ] Use `Insomnia` to insert 6 items in the list associated with your access token.
 Attach screenshots of the request and results screen.